ddd-php/ddd-components/src/Ddd/Slug/README.md

 Slug: an agnostic slug generator
 ================================

-**Slug** is a component allows to generate slugs easily whatever persistence mecanism you use (Propel2, Doctrine2, custom ORM...).
+**Slug** is a component which generates slugs easily whatever persistence mecanism you use (Propel2, Doctrine2, custom ORM...).

 To generate a slug of a string there is always two 2 steps: